-Barron’s Top 100 Advisor list and Top 100 Independent Wealth Advisor rankings list is based on the value of assets under management by the advisor and their teams, revenue generated for the advisor’s firms and the quality of advisors’ practices.
+Barron’s: Top 100 Financial Advisors and Top 100 Independent Financial Advisors are based on the value of assets under management by the advisor and their teams, revenue generated for the advisor’s firms and the quality of advisors’ practices.
 The scoring system assigns a top score of 100 and rates the rest by comparing them with the top-ranked advisor.
-According to Barron’s, “The formula used to rank advisors has three major components: assets managed, revenue produced and quality of the advisor’s practice.
+According to Barron’s, “The formula [used] to rank advisors has three major components: assets managed, revenue produced and quality of the advisor’s practice.
 Investment returns are not a component of the rankings because an advisor’s returns are dictated largely by each client’s risk tolerance.
 The quality-of-practice component includes an evaluation of each advisor’s regulatory record.”
 The rankings are based on the universe of applications submitted to Barron’s.
 The selection process begins with a nomination and application provided to Barron’s.
-Principals of PagnatoKarp self-nominated the firm and submitted quantitative and qualitative information to Barron’s as requested.
+PagnatoKarp self-nominated the advisors and submitted quantitative and qualitative information to Barron’s as requested.
 Barron’s reviewed and considered this information, which resulted in the rankings.

-Family Wealth Report Showcasing ‘best of breed’ providers in the global private banking, wealth management and trusted advisor communities, the awards are designed to recognize companies, teams and individuals which the prestigious panel of judges deemed to have ‘demonstrated innovation and excellence during 2017’.
+Family Wealth Report: Best Multi-Family Office Awards – Showcasing ‘best of breed’ providers in the global private banking, wealth management and trusted advisor communities, the awards are designed to recognize companies, teams and individuals which the prestigious panel of judges deemed to have ‘demonstrated innovation and excellence during the year’.
 These awards were judged solely on the basis of entrants’ submissions and their response to a number of specific questions, which had to be answered focusing on the client experience, not quantitative performance metrics.

-Financial Times: For RIAs to qualify for the FT 300, the Financial Times considered advisor AUM that had to be $300 million or more, asset growth, the company’s age, industry certifications of key employees, SEC compliance record and online accessibility.
+Financial Times: FT Top 300 RIAs – For RIAs to qualify, the Financial Times considers advisor AUM that had to be $300 million or more, asset growth, the company’s age, industry certifications of key employees, SEC compliance record and online accessibility.
 Neither the RIA firms nor their employees pay a fee to The Financial Times for inclusion in the FT 300.

 Forbes Best-In-State Wealth Advisors, developed by SHOOK Research, is based on an algorithm of qualitative criteria, mostly gained through telephone and in-person due diligence interviews, and quantitative data.
 Those advisors that are considered have a minimum of seven years experience, and the algorithm weights factors like revenue trends, assets under management, compliance records, industry experience and those that encompass best practices in their practices and approach to working with clients.
 Portfolio performance is not a criteria due to varying client objectives and lack of audited data.
 Neither Forbes or SHOOK receive a fee in exchange for rankings.

-Forbes: Developed by Shook Research, the 200-member ranking is based on overall quality of practice and an algorithm of qualitative and quantitative data received in nominations from over 11,000 professionals in the financial services industry, including banks, brokerages, custodians, insurance companies, clearing houses and registered investment advisers.
+Forbes: Top Wealth Advisors, developed by Shook Research, is based on overall quality of practice and an algorithm of qualitative and quantitative data received in nominations from over 11,000 professionals in the financial services industry, including banks, brokerages, custodians, insurance companies, clearing houses and registered investment advisers.
 Criteria includes client retention, industry experience, review of compliance records, firm nominations; as well as assets under management and revenue generated for their firms.
 Advisors must have a minimum of seven years of experience to be considered.

 Northern Virginia Magazine: The Top Financial Professionals listing is created from survey votes by peers in the financial industry from the following categories: broker, financial planner, insurance adviser, investment adviser and tax accountant.

-ThinkAdvisor: Candidates who pass the rigorous screens have served a minimum of 20 years in the industry, have acquired substantial assets under management, have demonstrated superior client service and have earned recognition from their peers and the broader community for the honor they reflect on their profession.
+ThinkAdvisor: Candidates for the Advisor Hall of Fame must have passed the rigorous screens, served a minimum of 20 years in the industry, acquired substantial assets under management, demonstrated superior client service and earned recognition from their peers and the broader community for the honor they reflect on their profession.

-Virginia BPTW: Companies from across the state participate in a two-part survey process to determine the 100 Best Places to Work in Virginia.
+Virginia Business Magazine: Virginia Business Best Places to Work – Companies from across the state participate in a two-part survey process to determine the 100 Best Places to Work in Virginia.
 Part one examines each entrant company’s workplace policies, practices, benefits and demographics.
 Part two consists of an employee engagement and satisfaction survey.
 The combined scores from parts one and two determine the top companies.
 Best Companies Group manages the overall registration, evaluation and selection process.

-Washingtonian: Survey of hundreds of area financial professionals.
+Washingtonian: Top Financial Advisers – Survey of hundreds of area financial professionals.
 Fee-only advisors include certified financial planners who do not accept commissions or referral fees.